Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

+We use a DAG to represent and analyze model inheritance and updates across frameworks like FL, DDPL, IL, and TL.
+Time is integrated into the representation: each node corresponds to a publication moment, and edges follow the chronological order from left to right.
+This captures both inheritance dependencies and the temporal sequence of model publication, providing a clear view of complex model networks.

-As illustrated in Figure~\ref{fig:relationship}, we define a weighted directional graph $\mathcal G = (N, E) $.
-Herein, $N=\left\{ n_{1},n_{2},\ldots,n_{m}\right\}$ represents the model nodes in the network, more specifically, a set of model parameters in a specific state or task.
-Moreover, $E=\left\{ e_{01},e_{02},\ldots,e_{mm}\right\}$ represents the inheritance relationships between model nodes, encompassing parameter transfer and task inheritance.
-For instance, in FL and DDPL, the edges may represent the transfer of parameters from local to global models.
-By contrast, in TL, the edges signify the inheritance of tasks from a pre-trained model to a fine-tuned model.
+As shown in Fig.~\ref{fig:relationship}, we model the system as a weighted directed graph $\mathcal G = (N, E)$.
+The nodes $N={n_{1},n_{2},\ldots,n_{m}}$ represent model states or tasks, each corresponding to a set of parameters.
+The edges $E={e_{ij}}$ capture inheritance relations, such as parameter transfer or task inheritance.
+In FL and DDPL, edges may denote parameter transfer from local to global models, while in TL they represent task inheritance from pre-trained to fine-tuned models.
+Edge direction is determined by temporal order, reflecting when nodes are published, and by reference relations, indicating when one node explicitly refers to another.

 Based on the source and state of the model, we further categorize the nodes into two types: